jaseemuddinn/Shoe-Store-UI/README.md

 # Shoe Store

 Welcome to the Shoe Store!
-This is a simple and stylish e-commerce website template created using React and Tailwind CSS.
+This is a simple and stylish e-commerce website template created using React+Vite and Tailwind CSS.
 Explore the world of footwear with our Hero section, discover popular products, read testimonials, and enjoy the convenience of our user-friendly design.

 ## Table of Contents